Paul Hoen

+Biography

 Hoen studied drama, film and television at the University of Santa Clara.
 He was admitted to the Directors Guild of America in 1987.
 Since then he has directed several television films such as Jump In, Read It and Weep, Eddie's Million Dollar Cook-Off, You Wish!, Tru Confessions starring Shia LaBeouf and the comedy The Luck of the Irish starring Ryan Merriman.
 Both Jump In and Luck of the Irish on first airing were the Disney Channel's highest rated programs.

 Hoen has won two DGA awards for the films Jump In and Let It Shine.
 He has also been nominated for three other DGA awards for the films Camp Rock 2: The Final Jam, "Take My Sister Please", an episode from the series Even Stevens, and Searching for David's Heart, the ABC Family Movie starring Danielle Panabaker.
 The film was also nominated for a Young Artist Award for Best Family Television Movie or Special and Danielle Panabaker won the Young Artist Award for Best Young Actress in a TV Movie.
 The film was also the 2005 recipient of The Humanitas Prize.
 You Wish! and Jump In were also nominated for Humanitas Prizes.

 Popular series directed by Hoen include Roundhouse, The Secret World of Alex Mack, Sabrina, the Teenage Witch, Cousin Skeeter, The Jersey, where he is also credited as Producer, Just for Kicks, Ned's Declassified School Survival Guide, Just Jordan, the N series Beyond the Break, and South of Nowhere, which was nominated for a GLADD Award for Best Teen Drama.
 Hoen has also directed two successful pilots for Nickelodeon, The Journey of Allen Strange and 100 Deeds for Eddie McDowd.
 He was also the director and executive producer of the Disney Channel series starring the Jonas Brothers, Jonas.